dannynacker/LUCiO/README.md

 4. For LUCiO-Audio, upload one or more audio files.
 5. For LUCiO-Composer, edit the `SEQUENCE_NAME` and `STEPS` section.
+6. For LUCiO-Composer-SUN, edit the `SEQUENCE_NAME`, `STEPS`, and any `halogen` / `sun(...)` values.
-6. Run the notebook to generate `.lscf`, debug CSV, and sequence plot outputs.
+7. Run the notebook to generate `.lscf`, debug CSV, and sequence plot outputs.
-7. Download the generated ZIP.
+8. Download the generated ZIP.
-8. Copy one generated `.lscf` file at a time into:
+9. Copy one generated `.lscf` file at a time into:

 ```text
 USB Lucia/user/sourcecodes/
 ```

-9. In Lucia, load:
+10. In Lucia, load:

 ```text
 Session editor → D → various → spcwkdc1020904022
 ```

-10. Verify playback.
+11. Verify playback.
-11. Save/resave the loaded sourcecode as a normal Lucia session or session configuration using the desired final name.
+12. Save/resave the loaded sourcecode as a normal Lucia session or session configuration using the desired final name.

 ## Current Validation Status